paulostation/data-science-test/README.md

 - The app needs to show classified tweets in a dashboard.
 - The classifier must be written in Python, as it is our language of choice regarding data science.
 The rest can be written in your language of choice.
 - Feel free to use python libraries, no need to write things from scratch.
+- Accuracy report
+  - What metric are you using?
+  - Which type of test did you choose?
+  - Inclyde the test dataset.

 Please, as an extra effort, include in your solution the following:
 - Dashboard with metrics (e.g. charts with tweet sentiment, time series, etc etc).